LiymLab/cfDNAanalyzer/README.md

   -F  STR       Features to extract, including CNA, NOF, WPS, EM, EMR, FP, FPR, NP, OCF, PFE, and TSSC.
                 Features should be set as a string separated by comma, e.g., CNA,NOF.
                 Default: All available features will be extracted.
-                Note: The following features are specifically designed for paired-end sequencing data: FP, FPR, NP, PFE, and OCF.
+                Note: The following features are specifically designed for paired-end sequencing data: FP, FPR, EM, EMR, NP, PFE, and OCF.
   -g  STR       Genome version of input BAM files (hg19/hg38).
 Default: [hg38] -b  FILE      A BED3 file specifying the regions to extract features.
                 The file should contain three TAB-delimited columns: chromosome start end.
+  -s STR        Sequencing method of input BAM files (single/pair).
+Default: [pair] -t  INT       Number of threads to use as possible.

 -- Options specific for Copy Number Alterations (CNA) -B  INT       Bin size in kilobases (10, 50, 500, or 1000).
 Default: [1000]